Gaslighting — An Emotional Abuse to Burn Your Sanity

 gasligheting

-Change the subject/ Diversion
+Change the Subject/ Diversion

 Gaslighters change the subject and try to divert the target’s attention from a topic.
 They divert the topic by asking another question, or making a statement typically directed to challenge your thoughts.
 They may also twist and redirect the conversation into an argument about the person’s credibility.
 This way they try to touch the topic on which victim is sensitive.
 It leads to arguments and hot discussions.